-You’ve probably seen the Noom weight loss program being advertised but wondered how it really works.
-I did too so I was excited when Noom offered me a limited membership to try out their program.
-After 2 months straight of going to Emmy parties, I overindulged and put on more than a few extra lbs. in addition to my over 50 weight gain over the last 2 decades.
+You’ve probably seen the Noom weight loss program being advertised but wondered how it works.
+I did too so I was excited when Noom offered me a six-month membership to try out their program.
+I had overindulged in recent years and put on way too much weight.

-My goal is to lose 50 lbs. by December 2020.
+My goal was to lose 50 lbs.
 When I went to the Noom website to sign up, I was asked a series of questions about my height, weight, age, and goals.
-Then a target date was calculated to give me an idea of what is possible if I follow the program.
+Then a target date was calculated to give me an idea of what is possible if I diligently follow the program.

 The next step was to upload the app to my phone and enter my login details so I could get started immediately.

 To try out the program for 14 days, check out their pricing here.

 Why the Noom weight loss program is different from most weight-loss programs

 In many cases, weight-loss programs have specific diets to follow or they offer pre-made food in the correct portion sizes.
 Noom doesn’t dictate what you should eat.
 Instead, it makes suggestions to help you stay within your calorie limit in a gentle and light-hearted way.
 It also addresses emotional eating, which is where most of us get into trouble.

 One suggestion, which makes plenty of sense to me, is to eat foods that contain a lot of water or fiber such as fruits, vegetables, and soup.
 Another suggestion is to add more protein to your meals because it helps fill you up so you aren’t as susceptible to cravings.